 Zoning Hearing Board

 The Zoning Hearing Board is a quasi-judicial body comprised of three members, all of whom are appointed by Borough Council and must be residents of Trappe Borough.
 The Zoning Hearing Board conducts legally binding hearings and renders decisions on appeals, variances, and special exceptions to the Borough’s Zoning Ordinance.
+The Zoning Hearing Board meets on an as needed basis.
+Meetings are held at Trappe Borough Hall, 525 West Main Street, Trappe, PA 19426.

 All building permit applications are reviewed by the Borough’s Zoning Officer.
 If the proposed project does not meet the requirements of the Borough Zoning Code, the Applicant will be referred to the Zoning Hearing Board to apply for a variance or special exception.
 The most common requests for variances are when a proposed addition exceeds allowable lot coverage or does not meet the setback requirements.

-All Zoning Hearing Board Applications to the Trappe Borough Zoning Hearing Board shall be made in writing on the Zoning Hearing Board Application form provided by Trappe Borough and shall be in accordance with the Trappe Borough Zoning Ordinance §340-82 and the Pennsylvania Municipalities Planning Code (herein called the MPC).
+All Zoning Hearing Board Applications to the Trappe Borough Zoning Hearing Board shall be made in writing on the Zoning Hearing Board Application form provided by Trappe Borough and shall be in accordance with the Trappe Borough Zoning Ordinance §340-82 and the Pennsylvania Municipal Planning Code (herein called the MPC).
 The completed application, with all required fees, required site plans, property labels and with other required information, shall be submitted to the Zoning Officer.
 The Applicant is responsible to see that a Borough Official stamps the date of receipt on the Zoning Hearing Board Application.

 Under the provisions of the MPC §913.3 only a landowner or a tenant with written permission of the landowner shall file a Zoning Hearing Board Application with respect to a request for a variance and/or special exception.
 Other appeals may be filed with the Zoning Hearing Board under the MPC §913.3 by the landowner affected, the municipality or any person aggrieved.